thearn/simple-cython-example/README.md

 A small template project that acts as a working tutorial on how to wrap C code into python using [cython](http://cython.org/), and integrate the extensions into an installable module.
 This project uses [Poetry](https://python-poetry.org/) for dependency management and packaging.
-This repository serves as a practical example of integrating Cython-compiled C extensions into a Python project managed with Poetry.
+This repository serves as a practical example of integrating Cython-compiled C extensions into a Python project managed with Poetry

 [A cython pyx file](cython_example_proj/wrapped.pyx) is included that implements a few C functions which can accept and return standard